 LITTLE ROCK, Ark.- Because Good News Matters, every Friday we'll take a look back at our Top 5 Good News moments of the week.

-You can find more on Sofi and her business HERE.
+You can find more on this story HERE.

 1. Our top Good news story for this week is straight gold...or 24 Karat Gold.
 Bruno Mars hit the stage at Verizon Arena Sunday night.
 Among the screaming fans was 24-year-old Paula Clark, who calls herself Bruno Mars' biggest fan.
 Her wish came true when she got tickets for Christmas, but her dream is to meet him in person.
 A dream her family fears may be her last, as she was born with severe heart defects.
 On Sunday her dreams came true when Paula was surprised with a meet-and-greet with Bruno Mars before the start of the concert, her wish becoming a reality.

 For more on this Golden story click HERE.